PistonDevelopers/blog.piston.rs/_posts/2014-09-04-the-future-of-piston.md

 ### Rust will make the future more secure

 Compiling to JavaScript will be OK in some cases, but not for scope where system programming lies in general.
-I don't think compiling the browser will solve the system security problem, because:
+I don't think compiling to the browser will solve the system security problem, because:

 * You can't verify that the source is actually doing as promised
 * It only emulates a sandboxed cross platform distribution